Procedure Guide ·Pyometra Surgery ·2026

 Waiting Period Details

-Standard illness waiting period of 14 days.
+Standard illness waiting period: 14 days.
 If your dog showed any signs of reproductive illness before enrollment, pyometra is pre-existing.
 Some policies have specific reproductive condition waiting periods.
-Dogs must be enrolled before any symptoms appear for coverage to apply.
+Dogs must enroll before symptoms appear.

 Red flag · Deductible